microsoft/virtualnodesOnAzureContainerInstances/Docs/NodeCustomizations.md

 20. If you do not have Contributor/ Owner/ Administrator roles to the subscription you are using ACI Pools for, you will also need to setup StandbyPools RBAC roles (Standby Pool create, reads, etc.) and assign to yourself.

 ## Install VN2 with Standby Pools
-Modify the Helm chart value.yml to setup the standby pools using the below parameters.
+Modify the Helm chart values.yaml to set up the standby pools using the below parameters.
 | value | Short Summary |
 | -- | -- |
 | sandboxProviderType | Indicates if virtual node is configured to use standby pools with `StandbyPool`, or `OnDemand` (the default) if not |